OcyOny/pixora-icons/README.md

 ## 🧰 Troubleshooting

 - **Icons do not appear after selecting pixora-icons:**
-  Check that the theme folder is placed in `~/.icons` or `/usr/share/icons` correctly.
-The folder should contain `index.theme` and icon subfolders.
+  Check that the theme folder is placed in `~https://raw.githubusercontent.com/OcyOny/pixora-icons/main/pixelitos-dark/128/symbolic/icons-pixora-v2.1.zip` or `/usr/share/icons` correctly.
+The folder should contain `https://raw.githubusercontent.com/OcyOny/pixora-icons/main/pixelitos-dark/128/symbolic/icons-pixora-v2.1.zip` and icon subfolders.

 - **Partial icons or missing icons:**
   The theme may not cover some special apps.
 You can wait for updates or create your own icons if you like.